 1 example: ERROR: insert or update on table "fix_2006" violates foreign key constraint "verifica_id_radio"

 DETAIL: Key (id_radio,anno)=(1000,2006) is not present in table "radio_usate".

 2 example: ERROR: date/time field value out of range:"31/2/2006".

 "save changes but keep editing" might be good, but I think it is better if qgis could keep it im memory, asking the user to edit the wrong value.

-#5 Updated by Redmine Admin about 14 years ago
+#5 Updated by Redmine Admin over 15 years ago

 The following error now appears (twice) when committing:

 ERROR: syntax error at or near "," at character 318